“And they were all filled with the Holy Spirit.” Acts 2:4

 Let us enter His gates with thanksgiving in our hearts (Psalm 100:4-5) as we celebrate Jesus being the firstfruit offering for us.

 [READ MORE ABOUT JESUS BEING OUR TITHE AND FIRSTFRUIT: The Forgotten Celebration of Pentecost]

 Here Comes the Bride

-In addition to being a birthday celebration plus a time for thanksgiving and worship, Pentecost is also a wedding.
+Pentecost is a birthday celebration and a time for thanksgiving and worship.
+Additionally, it is a wedding.

-Though He does not physically walk among us anymore, His Spirit is still with us, guiding and counseling us every day to become more like Him—holy.
+Though the Lord no longer walks among us physically, He is always with us spiritually.
+The Lord’s Spirit is with us daily, guiding and counseling us to become more like Him—holy.
 He is indeed our Helper and our best friend.

 “And I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them.
 Then you shall dwell in the land that I gave to your fathers; you shall be My people, and I will be your God.”
 Ezekiel 36:27-28

 For many reasons, Pentecost is a great day of celebration.
 It is…

 - The giving of the Torah and the birth of Judaism

 - The giving of the Holy Spirit and the birth of the Christian church